bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-10-27-barbarian.md

-Traveling to Detroit for a job interview, a young woman books a rental home.
+Travelling to Detroit for a job interview, a young woman books a rental home.
 But when she arrives late at night, she discovers that the house is double-booked, and a strange man is already staying there.
 Against her better judgement, she decides to spend the evening but soon discovers that there’s a lot more to fear than just an unexpected houseguest.

 _Barbarian_ is a horror film with an ingenious yet very relatable premise, particularly in times when people are forgoing traditional lodging like hotels and motels and instead booking short-term stays through services like Airbnb, HomeAway, Vrbo, etc. But, like Janet Leigh’s character Marion Crane when she checked into the Bates Motel in Alfred Hitchcock’s classic thriller _Psycho_, you never really know what awaits you when you spend the night at someplace new.
 And you’re especially vulnerable when you arrive late at night and there’s a convention in town, making it impossible to find any alternatives should your accommodations not be to your liking.